-My knee-jerk reaction is to say that the half-dozen driver repair and PC rejuvenators are at fault.
-Many are no better than snake oil; they either add problems where there previously had been none, or make existing problems worse.
+My knee-jerk reaction is to say the half-dozen driver repair and PC rejuvenators are at fault.
+Many are no better than snake oil; they either add problems where there were none, or make existing problems worse.
 I recommend avoiding them completely.

 However, there was a problem before you tried them, so they can’t be completely at fault.

-We do need to seriously consider that the hardware here has a problem, and no amount of driver fiddling is going to fix that.
+We need to seriously consider that the hardware has a problem, and no amount of driver fiddling is going to fix it.
 But before we throw in the towel on a software solution, there is one thing worth trying.

-As with many “let’s try this” diagnostic scenarios, it’s worth reminding you that you should take a full-system backup before you begin.
+As with many “let’s try this” diagnostic scenarios, it’s worth reminding you to take a full-system backup before you begin.

-The problem is very simple: sometimes the thing that we try makes matters worse instead of better.
-This is particularly true when we’re fiddling with device drivers.
-By taking a full-system backup, you’re establishing an “it can’t get any worse than this” point that you can revert to in case things do indeed get worse as a result of our efforts.
+The problem is simple: sometimes the things we try make matters worse instead of better.
+This is particularly true when fiddling with device drivers; uninstalling some might crash or otherwise make your computer inoperable.
+By taking a full-system backup, you’re establishing an “it can’t get any worse than this” point you can revert to in case things do indeed get worse as a result of our efforts.

-I’m not talking about a system restore here; I do mean a real, honest-to-goodness full-image backup.
-The problem is that a system restore… well, it’s not capable of restoring your system, at least not from everything.
-The only bullet-proof protection is a full-system image backup.
+I’m not talking about a system restore here; I mean a real, honest-to-goodness full-image backup.
+A system restore is not capable of restoring your system, at least not from everything.
+The only bulletproof protection is a full-system image backup.

 Remove and reinstall a driver

-The approach that we’re going to take is to instruct Windows to remove the driver(s) for your USB hardware.
+For this example we’re going to instruct Windows to remove the driver(s) for your USB hardware.

 Then we’ll instruct Windows to look for hardware changes.
-Windows will “discover” that there’s hardware on your machine that it recognizes, but for which it doesn’t have drivers installed.
-It will then reinstall a driver from scratch.
-The net result is that the software associated with the device is re-initialized to an original and hopefully clean state.
+Windows will “discover” there’s hardware on your machine it recognizes, but for which it doesn’t have drivers installed.
+It will then reinstall the driver from scratch.
+As a result, the software associated with the device is re-initialized to an original and hopefully clean state.

-Start with Computer Management.
-There are many ways to get to it that differ slightly between Windows versions.
-One approach that appears to work in all is to click Start and then Run, or to hold down the Windows Key and and type R. Into the resulting Run dialog, type compmgmt.msc and click OK.
+In all versions of Windows, click Start and then Run, or hold down the Windows Key and type R. Into the resulting Run dialog, type compmgmt.msc and click OK.

-Right-click one of the controller entries and click Uninstall:
+Right-click one of the controller entries and click Uninstall device.

 You’ll get a confirmation dialog:

-Click OK, and the driver will be removed.
-Depending on the device, you may need to reboot it for the removal to take effect (which may also cause the next step to happen automatically as well).
+Click Uninstall, and the driver will be removed.
+Depending on the device, you may need to reboot for the removal to take effect (which may also cause the next step to happen automatically as well).

-Assuming that you did not need to reboot, right-click a device header, such as “Universal Serial Bus controllers”, and click Scan for hardware changes:
+If you did not need to reboot, right-click any device or device header that remains and click Scan for hardware changes.

-This scan for changes is actually part of what’s called “plug and play”, where Windows scans for new hardware on boot and automatically installs drivers for any new hardware found.
+This scan is part of what’s called “plug and play”, a Windows feature that scans for new hardware on boot and automatically installs drivers for any found.

 As part of the scan, Windows should indeed “find new hardware”, so to speak, and reinstall a driver for it.